 Withholding taxes on, interest, royalties and management fees paid to non-residents apply at rates varying between 5% and 15% depending on the nature of the payment and the jurisdiction to which payment is being remitted (because of double tax arrangements).

 Fiji has also imposed a miscellaneous “services” withholding tax which applies to payments for a professional and independent service providers at 15%.
 Corresponding tax credits in the recipients’ jurisdictions, even in states with double tax arrangements with Fiji, may not be available for this withholding tax.

 Capital Gains Tax (CGT)

 CGT of 10% is payable on gains made on the disposal of capital assets (including land and buildings, aircraft, ships, shares, intangible assets and options relating to such assets) by residents on local and foreign assets.
 A credit is allowed for foreign tax paid on the disposal of those assets.
 Non-residents are required to pay CGT on Fiji assets.
 CGT effectively taxes transactions (it is not an income tax) and no indexing is applied.

 Value Added Tax (VAT)

 VAT is charged on supplies of goods and services including imports at the rate of 9% (reduced from 1 January 2016).
 Certain supplies are exempt.
 Other supplies, including those in the nature of exports, are zero-rated.
 Fiji’s Value Added Tax Act 1991 is similar in concept to, but not identical to New Zealand’s Goods and Services (GST) legislation.

-ECAL of 5% (reduced from 10% effective 1 August 2020) applies on prescribed imported goods and to the provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets as well as hire of rental cars and tours where the annual gross turnover for the provision of service exceeds F$3 million (reduced from F$1.25m effective from 1 August 2020).
-The provider of the services must account to the tax authorities for this tax.
+ECAL of 5% (reduced from 10% effective 1 August 2020) applies on prescribed imported goods and to the provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets, as well as hire of rental cars and tours, where the annual gross turnover for the provision of service exceeds F$3 million (reduced from F$1.25m effective from 1 August 2020).
+The provider of the services must account for ECAL to the tax authorities.

 Customs and excise duties